amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Authorization with the Restricted Data Token

 Operations that return restricted data (such as Personally Identifiable information, or PII) are considered restricted operations, and require special authorization in the form of a Restricted Data Token (RDT).
 You pass an RDT in the x-amz-access-token header when calling a restricted operation.
 This is in contrast to passing the LWA access token in the header, as you do with all other SP-API operations.
-(TBD: maybe add a link here).
+For more information, see [Step 3.
+Add headers to the URI](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#step-3-add-headers-to-the-uri) in the Developer Guide.

-You can get an RDT by calling the createRestrictedDataToken operation of the Tokens API (TBD: link to the Tokens API ref).
-See the Tokens API Use Case Guide (TBD: link to the guide) for a list of restricted operations.
+You can get an RDT by calling the [createRestrictedDataToken](https://github.com/amzn/selling-partner-api-docs/blob/main/references/tokens-api/tokens_2021-03-01.md#createrestricteddatatoken) operation of the Tokens API.
+See [Restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) of the Tokens API Use Case Guide for a list of restricted operations.
 The guide also contains instructions for getting an RDT and using it to authorize a call to a restricted operation.

 # Generating a Java SDK with LWA token exchange and authentication